118 Quotes

 Michael Davies (Catholic author) 1993 A Defence of the Catholic Priesthood Source ↗

-Context: Article quotes Michael Davies on the Church and sacramental validity.
+Context: Michael Davies on the Church and sacramental validity.
+Relevant because Davies, often read by traditionalists, rejected sweeping claims that approved rites are invalid.

 Church / Vatican